Gérard Garitte

-Gérard Garitte (1914-1990) was a Belgian historian and an academic at the Catholic University of Leuven and later the French-speaking University of Louvain in Louvain-la-Neuve, Belgium.
+Gérard Garitte (15 January 1914 - 27 August 1990) was a Belgian philologist and orientalist.

+From 1944 to 1946, he worked at the Vatican Library.
+Afterwards, he came to the Catholic University of Leuven, where he was appointed professor in 1950.
 He raised the study of Georgian ecclesiastical literature to a high level.
 In 1959, he was awarded the Francqui Prize on Human Sciences ("Orientalisme chrétien - Philologie classique").
-In 1962, strongly opposed to the expulsion of French speakers from the Catholic University of Louvain, he created the ACAPSUL movement together with Georges Lemaître to fight against the split of the university.
+In 1962, strongly opposed to the expulsion of French speakers from the Catholic University of Leuven, he created the ACAPSUL movement together with Georges Lemaître to fight against the split of the university.